 Anything above and beyond $200 will be charged at a variable rate of 1.49%.
 So, a $1,000 Bitcoin purchase would amount to a fee of $14.90.
 Once again, this is expensive.
 Don’t forget, you will need to pay the 1.49% trading fee when you get around to cashing your cryptocurrency out for fiat currency.
 For example, if your $1,000 investment was worth $2,000 at the time of withdrawal, then the fee would amount to $29.80.

-To make the comparison, eToro allows you to buy Bitcoin without paying any trading commissions or dealing charges.
-Not only this, but you won’t get hit with a whopping 3.99% deposit fee when using your debit card.
+To make the comparison, with eToro you won’t get hit with a whopping 3.99% deposit fee when using your debit card.
 On the contrary, there are no deposit fees to contend with at all.

 It is also important to take the spread into account.
 This is the difference between the buy and sell price of your chosen cryptocurrency.
 In the case of Coinbase, the platform charges an average spread of 0.50%.